BishopWeyland/Community-Science-Museum/README.md

 ## Description

 The assignment for this project was making a museum website with 4-6 pages.
-It needed a design that to appeals to a targeted demographic.
+It needed a design that appeals to a targeted demographic.
 Focus on compositional principles, typography and color schemes.
-The HTML needed to be semantic and neatly intended.
-Follow the DRY principle for the CSS.
+The HTML needed to be semantic and neatly indented.
+It should follow the DRY principle for the CSS.
 The website should download quickly and image sized below 200kb.
 Focus on WCAG principles and SEO.